Last Updated on by

 P/E ratios are mostly about investor expectations.
-A low P/E suggests a company’s profits are expected to decline in the future.
+A stock with a low P/E ratio suggests a company’s profits are expected to decline in the future.
 A high P/E suggests profits will rise.

 Earnings can rise or fall for a variety of reasons, maybe the company is facing increased competition or maybe a new technology is making its products obsolete.

 Earnings are how a company is doing.
 The P/E ratio is how the company is expected to do.

 A relative P/E ratio is a P/E that is benchmarked.